jdodgen/MQTT-home/micropython/power_change_notifier/readme.md

 ### Beta 1
 Three sites usng LAN MQTT Broker.
 One failed, could not access wired Broker from guest network.
 Instalation documentation needed.
 ### Beta 2
 Three sites using a Broker in the cloud.
 One failed due to bad sensor config.
 The other worked.
-Problem discovered when sensor is a distance away.
-This caused an alert until on the other WiFi.
+Problem discovered when a sensor is a distance away.
+This causes an "power down alert" only cleared when the other is on WiFi.
+### Beta 3
+This version added soft_tracking where the sensor is only tracked after it has published a status.
+This allows for the remote sensors to not cause a "power down alert" during instalation.
+Static tracking replaced with on-the-fly discovery of devices.